Local Offer Information

 12. The setting has a Complaints policy and procedure.
 We anticipate that most concerns will be resolved rapidly by an informal approach to the appropriate member of staff.
 If this does not achieve the desired result, procedure will follow.
 Donna Taylor the Manager is the first contact.
 If satisfaction is not reached, Gloria Lloyd the Nursery owner is the second contact.
 Ofsted is our regulatory body and they can be contacted, if deemed appropriate.

 13. The setting has been under new management for the last previous year.
 Many changes have taken place in this time, to enable offering the service we currently provide.
-We will continue to review and amend practice and police, there is always room for improvement.
+We will continue to review and amend practice and policies, there is always room for improvement.

 14. The cost of our service is dependant on the age of the child.
 As discussed previously we follow Ofsted adult to child ratio.
 We offer five varied contacts dependant on your need.
 We accept payment in various forms, including bank transfer, cheque, cash or child care vouchers.